 Eat right.
 Eating a balanced diet will help your body function at its best, and one that avoids high levels of caffeine which can help prevent inducing feelings of stress.

-Try a soothing supplement such as our Neuro-Natural Serenity, which offers herbs such as valerian, passionflower, and chamomile, all well researched for soothing the senses and promoting a sense of calm.
+Try a soothing natural brain supplement such as our Serene Saffron, which offers herbs such as valerian, passionflower, and chamomile, all well-researched for soothing the senses and promoting a sense of calm.

 Meditate.
 Taking an opportunity to tune out can ease the nagging thoughts that keep us feeling stressed, experts say.